Space station sim Spacebase Startopia now has beta access for pre-orders

 Our Fraser Brown quite liked Spacebase Startopia when he got a look at it last year, calling it a faithful successor to the original Startopia—if an unofficial one.
 "I've never enjoyed a space station management romp—of which there are tragically few—quite as much as I did Startopia, so the absence of changes is fine with me," he said.
 Perhaps that's changed since last year.
 Perhaps not.

-You can find Spacebase Startopia on Steam for $50, or 10% off before launch on October 23rd.
+Spacebase Startopia is developed by Realmforge, creators of the Dungeons series, which is underrated but pretty hard to get into.
+You can find it on Steam for $50, or 10% off before launch on October 23rd.
 The game will be available on PC, Mac, and Linux—more on that at the official site.